-- 4.2 Successful applicants shall be admitted to register provisionally for the degree of Doctor of Philosophy as either full-time candidates or part-time candidates. - 4.3 Applicants will not be admitted into full-time candidature if they are undertaking work not relevant to their area of study for more than 6 hours per week. - 4.4 Applicants will not be admitted into part-time candidature unless the Graduate School is satisfied that they are able to work regularly on the programme of study and maintain regular/adequate contact with their supervisors. - 4.5 It is expected that full-time candidates who are studentship recipients will be engaged in duties within a department of the University.
-These duties, such as teaching/research assistantships, will contribute to the overall development of the candidates' understanding of their chosen field.
+4.2 Successful applicants shall be admitted to register provisionally for the degree of Doctor of Philosophy as either full-time candidates or part-time candidates.

+4.3 Applicants will not be admitted into full-time candidature if they are undertaking work not relevant to their area of study for more than 6 hours per week.

+4.4 Applicants will not be admitted into part-time candidature unless the Graduate School is satisfied that they are able to work regularly on the programme of study and maintain regular/ adequate contact with their supervisors.

+4.5 It is expected that full-time candidates who are studentship recipients will be engaged in duties within a department of the University and will, accordingly, not be able to pursue their research projects exclusively.
+These duties, such as teaching/ research assistantships, will contribute to the overall development of the candidates' understanding of their chosen field.